Harry Kim (Star Trek): Appearances

 Kim becomes infected with a bio-chemical bond after having sex with a Varro named Tal (Musetta Vander) in "The Disease" and chooses to go through the withdrawals without treatment.
 Alongside Tom Paris, Kim creates an Irish village holodeck program in "Fair Haven".
 This later causes problems when the holodeck characters begin to recognise changes made to the program and that the Starfleet crew are not from their "world".
 Kim is once again imprisoned by an alien race in "Body and Soul when he is part of the crew on the Delta Flyer which is captured by the Lokirrim for transporting a hologram through their space.
 Whilst on another mission in the Delta Flyer in "Nightingale", Kim takes command of an Kraylor vessel, wanting to show that he can command after spending the past seven years as an Ensign on board Voyager.
 He manages to return the ship to its homeworld, evading an Annari fleet en route.
 In "Prophecy", Kim is sexually pursued by the Klingon Ch'Rega (Peggy Jo Jacobs); she later chooses Neelix instead.
 In the alternative future seen at the start of the series finale, "Endgame", Kim has been promoted to the rank of Captain aboard the USS Rhode Island.
 He attempts to convince Admiral Kathryn Janeway (Kate Mulgrew) out of her plan to travel back in time to help Voyager return home, but instead helps her when a Klingon vessel attacks her shuttle.

+In Star Trek: Lower Decks season 5, a number of alternate reality Harry Kims serve aboard the Section 31 Defiant-class ship Anaximander, all of whom are interdimensional stowaways rescued by the ship.
+Only the last version of Kim has been promoted and is now a full Lieutenant while the rest of the Kims are still only ensigns, at least two of which were still stuck in the Delta Quadrant when they fell through an interdimensional rift.
+Dissatisfied with the path that his counterparts have taken and proving himself to mentally unstable, Lieutenant Kim kidnaps his counterparts and hijacks the interdimensional ship Beagle, attempting to return to his own reality.
+When the other Kims resist, Lieutenant Kim beams them back to the Anaximander, but he refuses to be reasoned with.
+Already badly damaged, the Beagle explodes once it enters the rift, killing Lieutenant Kim and destabilizing the rift, placing the entire multiverse in danger of destruction.
+The Anaximander pushes the energy wave to the prime universe in the hopes that Captain William Boimler's transporter duplicate and friends can find a solution in time to save their universe from destruction.